pschmeddes/pschmeddes.github.io/OutSystemsNamingConventions.md

 *	Use Static Entities instead of hard-coded values
 *	Use Site Properties for “semi” static data
 *	Use Pascal Case

 ## Service Actions
-TBD *Should we adopt a similar naming as for REST APIs?*
+Service actions are also known as **O**utSystems **API**s TBD *Should we adopt a similar naming as for REST APIs?*

-1. Service Actions follow the Server Action naming with the suffix "OAPI" e.g. `CustomerCreateOAPI`
+1. Service Actions follow the Server Action naming with the suffix "Oapi"
 2. OAPI Versioning
     - Only use major versions, starting at v1.
     - Versions are reflected in the name of the OAPI.
     - Only backwards INcompatible updates lead to a new version of the API.
-3. TDB
+3. Don't use underscores in names

+Example: `CustomerCreateOapiV1`

 ## REST APIs
 There will be multiple APIs and potentially multiple versions of the same API.
 This requires naming conventions and logical structuring.